matokvekal/genieBaddy_client/README.md

-new post, insert to genie_post, status check_user add to table check_posts , user can see but cand do anything color orande, text : post in check after check, the post move to new if genie select and write, the post in genie_check, the message is that in check, genie see orange circle, user can not write yest, user see arrows after check, genie seee arrows user see gren
+new post, insert to genie_post, status check_user add to table check_posts , user can see but cand do anything color orande, text : post in check after check, the post move to new if genie select and write, the post in genie_ai, the message is that in check, genie see orange circle, user can not write yest, user see arrows after check, genie seee arrows user see gren